Lawyer feels survivors need one more chance to claim compensation despite deadline expiring

-Cree lawyer Eleanore Sunchild believes residential school survivors deserve one final chance to file a claim under the Indian Residential Schools Settlement Agreement (IRSSA), even though the deadline passed in 2012.
+Cree lawyer Eleanore Sunchild believes residential school survivors deserve one last chance to file a claim under the Indian Residential Schools Settlement Agreement (IRSSA), even though the deadline passed in 2012.

 Sept.
-19, 2012 was the government’s deadline to file claims under the Independent Assessment Process (IAP), the section of the IRSSA the dealt with compensation for sexual and serious physical abuse
+19, 2012 was the settlement deadline to file an Independent Assessment Process (IAP) claim – the section of the IRSSA the dealt with compensation for sexual and serious physical abuse.

-Sunchild, a citizen of the Thunderchild First Nation in Saskatchewan, just east of the Alberta border town of Lloydminster, has been practicing law for 12 years.
-The daughter of a prominent Cree Elder, she has been focussing her practice on residential school law.
+Sunchild, a citizen of Thunderchild First Nation in Saskatchewan, is the daughter of a prominent Cree Elder.
+She focuses on residential school law.

 She will soon file a request for direction (RFD) with one of the judges who supervise the IRSSA.